The best internet for streaming in Australia

 How much data does streaming a movie use?

-Okja comes in at a modest 1 hour and 45 minutes.
+Okja comes in at a modest 105 minutes.
 If you’re watching Okja in SD, you will use roughly 1.75GB all up.
 Around 5.25GB in HD and up to 12.25GB for 4K.

-Roma, on the other hand, is a little longer at 2 hours and 15 minutes.
-Roma will use roughly 2.25GB in SD, around 6.75GB in HD and up to 15.75GB in 4K.
+Roma, on the other hand, is a little longer at 135 minutes.
+Streaming Roma in SD will use roughly 2.25GB, around 6.75GB in HD and up to 15.75GB in 4K.

-Things can escalate quite quickly in 4K.
+Things can escalate quite quickly when you start streaming in 4K.
 As shown above, 30 minutes difference can result in an additional 3.5GB of data usage.